 Baby Slings & The Potential for Suffocation

 As a parent‚ you know that the more you carry your baby‚ the less he will cry.
-Though‚ not all of us have the time and energy to carry our child as much as they would like.
+Though‚ not all of us have the time and energy to carry our child as much as we would like.
 Many parents and guardians have to multitask and with a crying infant‚ that is hard to do.
 As a result‚ they turn to baby slings‚ which allows a baby to feel the same nurture and closeness to a parent while freeing the parent to do what they need to do.

 When baby slings are used correctly‚ they can be a godsend.
 However‚ some parents and caregivers fail to read instructions and take the proper safety precautions before putting their infant into these slings‚ especially for babies younger than four months old.
-In the first two months of life‚ a baby cannot adequately control its head‚ which may lead to suffocation if the fabric presses against the infant’s nose and mouth‚ leading to a sudden infant death.
+In the first two months of life‚ a baby cannot adequately control its head‚ which may lead to suffocation if the fabric presses against the infant’s nose and mouth‚ leading to sudden infant death.

 In fact‚ Don Mays‚ of Consumer Reports‚ recommends that parents and guardians don’t use slings at all.
-“There are safer ways of carrying your baby than in a sling‚” she says.
+“There are safer ways of carrying your baby than in a sling,” she says.

 Safety Tips When Using Baby Slings

 - Make sure the baby’s entire face is visible at all times.

 - Do not allow the baby’s head to be covered by any fabric.

 - Be sure that the baby is not hunched over with his chin touching the chest.

 - Prevent the baby’s face from pressing tightly against the wearer.

 Most baby sling manufacturers advise that babies must be 4 months or older to be put in the sling.